How to analyze landing pages: the four signals beyond bounce rate

 Top Pages sorted by visitors, with engagement score as a sibling column.
 Real DOM, ported from the Clickport Pages panel.

-The second row (/blog/server-side-tracking) is highlighted because we are about to filter the rest of the dashboard by it.
-We click the row, and every other panel updates to reflect only sessions where that page was the landing page.
-The engagement column tells us before we click whether the click will be worth our time: at 76%, this is a page where visitors stayed long enough to be worth investigating.
+The second row, /blog/server-side-tracking, is highlighted because that is the row I am about to click.
+Click it and every other panel on the dashboard updates to show only sessions where that page was the landing page.
+But the engagement column already told me something before I clicked.
+At 76%, this is a page where visitors stayed long enough to be worth a look.

-Most analytics tools that came out in the last five years compute some version of this score.
-GA4 has its own implementation called engagement rate (covered in section 9).
-The mechanics differ, but the principle is the same: do not classify a session by what happened in one page boundary.
-Classify it by what the visitor actually did on the page they arrived on.
+Most analytics tools built in the last five years compute some version of this score.
+GA4 has its own, called engagement rate, and I cover it later.
+The math differs from tool to tool.
+The principle does not.
+Do not judge a session by what happened at one page boundary.
+Judge it by what the visitor did on the page they landed on.

 Goal conversion rate per landing page

 The second signal is the page's conversion rate against its actual job.
-Every landing page has at least one goal.
+Every landing page has a job.
 A pricing page wants you to start a trial.
-A blog post wants you to read another post, sign up for the newsletter, or share the link.
+A blog post wants you to read the next post, sign up for the newsletter, or share the link.
 A product page wants the contact form.
-A landing page with no defined goal is a page you are not measuring.
+A landing page with no goal defined is a page you are not measuring.
+You are just watching it.

-The conversion rate on a landing page should be filtered by the goal that page is responsible for, not by your site-wide goal funnel.
-A blog post that converts 3% of visitors to newsletter signups is doing its job.
-The same blog post measured against your trial-signup goal probably converts under 0.2%, because newsletter readers are not yet trial-ready.
-Both numbers are correct.
-Only one is meaningful for the page in question.
+Measure each page against the goal that page is responsible for, not against your site-wide funnel.
+A blog post that turns 3% of its visitors into newsletter signups is doing its job well.
+Hold that same post against your trial-signup goal and it probably converts under 0.2%, because someone who just signed up for a newsletter is not ready to start a trial yet.
+Both numbers are true.
+Only one of them means anything for that page.

-When you have goal conversion sitting next to engagement and visitors, the report becomes legible:
+Put goal conversion right next to engagement and visitors, and the report starts to read like plain English:

 • High visitors + high engagement + high goal conversion: the page is doing its job, send more traffic.